Five kinds of material are accepted for publication in Science and Christian Belief:

 The readership of Science and Christian Belief is international and interdisciplinary, so please avoid technical language that would make the material inaccessible to readers from other disciplines.
 Where technical terms are unavoidable, please define them clearly when first used.

 Submissions should be emailed as an attachment to Prof. Keith Fox (email@example.com).
-Please correspond with the Editor by e-mail prior to the mailing of large electronic Figures.
+Please include ‘Science & Christian Belief’ in the subject line of the email.

 Please do not send Book Reviews, or books for review, to the Articles Editor.
 These should be sent to the Book Reviews Editor (see below).